morveusz93/dagon/README.md

 Dagon Bot offers the following music-related commands:

-- `!play <song-name>` - Search and play a song from Youtube.
+- `!dplay <song-name>` - Search and play a song from Youtube.
-- `!play <youtube-link>` - Starts playing the song from Youtube link.
+- `!dplay <youtube-link>` - Starts playing the song from Youtube link.
-- `!pause` - Pauses the playback of the current song.
+- `!dpause` - Pauses the playback of the current song.
-- `!resume` - Resumes playback of a paused song.
+- `!dresume` - Resumes playback of a paused song.
-- `!stop` - Stops playback.
+- `!dstop` - Stops playback.
-- `!vol <volume-level>` - Sets the volume level (0-100).
+- `!dvol <volume-level>` - Sets the volume level (0-100).
-- `!join` - Summons the bot to join the voice channel you are in.
+- `!djoin` - Summons the bot to join the voice channel you are in.
-- `!leave` - Commands the bot to leave the current voice channel.
+- `!dleave` - Commands the bot to leave the current voice channel.

 ## Auto-Leave Feature